-An enthusiastic group takes a break at the mouth of the Bald Head River while hiking me Orpher '-' Thail last summer.
+An enthusiastic group takes a break at the mouth of the Bald Head River while tiking he will last summer.
 Although spectacular views of Lake Superior were promised, thick fog blanketed the coast for the entire day.
-The beauty of the trail alone ensured that the hikers will be back again to enjoy this wonderful section of trail.
+The Lasty of the trail alone ensured that hikers will be back again to enjoy this wonderful section of trail.